DijiOfficial/Diji-Engine/README.md

 I will link to each pattern from the book at then end of each pattern sections for reference.

 ### <ins>Command Pattern</ins>
-Created a base Command class providing a pure `virtual Execute()` method, allowing me to **encapsulate input requests as objects.** This allows me to **map inputs to actions** easily like [**Unreal Engine Input System**](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine).
+Created a base Command class providing a pure `virtual Execute()` method, allowing me to encapsulate input requests as objects.
+This allows me to map inputs to actions easily like [**Unreal Engine Input System**](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine).

 [**Command Pattern by Robert Nystrom**](https://gameprogrammingpatterns.com/command.html)

 ### <ins>Observer Pattern</ins>
 I implemented a default system using IObserver and Subject classes.
 Allowing me to decouple object further by using messages as events, all components are both observers and subjects, allowing each components to listen for events/messages and execute code accordingly.

 My current Implementation has one big weakness and that is it doesn't allow events to pass information with it.
-This could be fixed with templates, however in my newer [SFML Engine](https://github.com/DijiOfficial/SFML-Engine) I completely changed this system to mimick the [Unreal Engine's event system](https://dev.epicgames.com/documentation/en-us/unreal-engine/custom-events-in-unreal-engine) using templates, making it much cleaner and easier to use, decoupling it even further.
+This could be fixed with templates, however in my newer [**SFML Engine**](https://github.com/DijiOfficial/SFML-Engine) I completely changed this system to mimick the [**Unreal Engine's Event System**](https://dev.epicgames.com/documentation/en-us/unreal-engine/custom-events-in-unreal-engine) using templates, making it much cleaner and easier to use, decoupling it even further.

 [**Observer Pattern by Robert Nystrom**](https://gameprogrammingpatterns.com/observer.html)